holderbp/lecture_notes/phy231-234/09_rc-circuits.md

 ## Discharging a Capacitor

 We start by considering the "filled" capacitor.
-We assume it has been charged by some EMF, $E$, then was disconnected from the battery, and is now holding a charge on each plate of $Q_{\text{max}} = C \cdot E$.
+We assume it has been charged by some EMF, $\mathcal{E}$, then was disconnected from the battery, and is now holding a charge on each plate of $Q_{\text{max}} = C  \mathcal{E}$.
 We connect it in series with a resistor, $R$, and then at $t=0$, close the loop by closing a switch.
 Current will flow from the positive plate, through the resistor, to the negative plate, until $Q=0$.

 ![Charging and then discharging a capacitor.](images/09_charging-and-discharging-capacitor.png)